Coffee in Italy is all the rage. If you didn’t know any better, you’d think Italians invented it.

 Tips for drinking macchiatos:

-• In Italy, you can just order macchiato and you’ll get exactly what you expect.
-If you’re in northern Europe, however, they’ll ask if you want an espresso macchiato or a latte macchiato which is the inverse of ingredients: instead of being “stained” by milk, the latte macchiato is heavy on milk with just a “stain” of coffee.
+- In northern Europe, they might ask if you want an espresso macchiato or a latte macchiato.
+The latte macchiato contains mostly milk with just a “stain” of coffee.

 A macchiato is a stronger espresso with just a hint of milk, while a cappuccino is a creamy coffee drink with equal parts espresso, steamed milk, and milk foam.
 Photo credit: leighklotz